Bermondsey

 First right into Melior Place then Snowsfields

-On the right is an old Mission building and on the left flats provided by the Guinness Trust (1897)
+On the right is an old Mission building & ragged school (see plaques) and on the left flats provided by the Guinness Trust (1897)

 Left into Weston Street

-Guy Street Park on the right was originally a burial ground for Guy's Hospital.
-Further along on the left are the Bermondsey Leathermarket buildings of 1834 and 1879.
+Further along on the left is the Leather Hide & Wool Exchange of 1879.
 Carved reliefs depict the processes of leatherworking which was a major industry in the area from the Middle Ages.
 The area surrounding the market, the site of the park just passed and other areas of Bermondsey were at one time tanneries.

 Walk through the Leathermarket back into Weston Street

-This has been restored and let to various businesses and trades including glassblowing.
+This was established in 1833 but parts were bombed in WWII.
+It has been restored and let to various businesses and trades including glassblowing.

 Continue along Weston Street and left into Long Lane

 Bermondsey Square would have been an inner courtyard of Bermondsey Abbey.
-A few old houses remain in the south west corner.
-It is now the site of the New Caledonian Antiques Market held early Friday mornings.
-The area is due for redevelopment.
-Further along the street on the right is an impossing Methodist Chapel of 1900.
+The area has been redeveloped but a few old houses remain in the south west corner.
+The New Caledonian Antiques Market is held early Friday mornings.

 Left into Grange Road

-The Grange Centre college building was once Bacon’s School founded and endowed by Josiah Bacon in 1718 for some 50 poor scholars.
-Further along on the right is the impossing former Alaska Factory which was the premises of Martin’s the fur merchants.
+The Grange Centre college building was once Bacon’s School founded and endowed by Josiah Bacon in 1703 for some 50 poor scholars and rebuilt in 1891.
+Further along on the right the impossing former Alaska Factory was the premises of Martin’s the fur merchants, rebuilt by Wallis Gilbert in the 1930s.
+There is a seal and the date 1869 on the original gateway.
 The Grange to the left marks the site where the abbey had its farm.

 Continue along Grange Road and go across to the park

 This park covers the site of Bermondsey Spa run by Thomas Keyse and operating between 1768 and 1805 during which time entertainment was provided.
-In the Victorian period the area was covered with terraced houses.
+In the Victorian period the area was covered with the terraced houses of Ernest and Alfred Streets.
+The park has recently been re-landscaped.

 Follow the path through and exit into Spa Road